GabrielKS/microps-cat-portfolio/docs/results.md

 - The motor driver could only reach around 2A even if we disabled current limiting, despite the motor driver’s rated peak current of 6A
 - The PID and mechanical constants needed more tuning
+- As mentioned, we were not confident in the robustness of our mechanical design

 Overall, the project was working quite well.
 If we could do things differently, we would place more importance on the mechanical design and parallelize that development process with the electrical side.
 Since we started mechanical design after most of our electrical components were working, we did not leave enough time for iterations.
 Of course, working in parallel is a challenge when the components intended to go on the robot body are not completed, but their weights could have been simulated.